Worried about someone's mental health?

 Can be contacted by telephone, letter, e-mail and mini-com.
 There's also a face-to-face service, available at their local branches.
 They are open 24 hours a day, every day of the year.

 Work with anyone affected by mental illness, including families, friends and carers.
-Their helpline is open between 4:30pm and 10.30pm every day of the year.
 They also provide a free text-based support service called Textcare and an online supportive forum community where anyone can share their experiences of mental health.

 They offer confidential emotional support to children, young adults and adults by telephone, email and post.
 They work with callers to develop healthy, positive coping strategies, an inner feeling of strength and increased self-esteem to encourage healing, recovery and moving forward with life.
 Their opening hours vary so you need to ring them for details.

 Aimed at people over 55.
-The Silver Line operates the only confidential, free helpline for older people across the UK that’s open 24 hours a day, seven days a week, 365 days of the year.
+The Silver Line operates the only confidential, free helpline for older people across the UK.
 They also offer telephone friendship where we match volunteers with older people based on their interests, facilitated group calls, and help to connect people with local services in their area.

 Telephone: 0800 4 70 80 90